fengcj/weewikipaint/QA.md

 git branch newBranch
 git checkout newBranch

+git branch -d deleteBranch  // delete a branch

 git checkout id   // back to a special commit, maybe use for create a new branch

 "git reset" vs "git checkout"
 https://www.atlassian.com/git/tutorials/resetting-checking-out-and-reverting

+git merge master anotherBranch  // merge anotherBranch to master branch

+git show commitId  // show the diff of the commit and its parent